 Talk to Your Current Vendors

 Moving a business may mean changing service providers.
 Check your contracts then decide if you'll stay with your current vendors or if you'll look at switching.
 You'll need to determine what the new space will require in terms of telephone lines and network infrastructure.
 Talk to your new landlord and vendors to ensure that you know what the new space needs so there isn't a gap in service.
-Any equipment that you're leasing, contact the dealer to notify them of the move and how best to get their equipment to the new location.
+For any equipment that you're leasing, contact the dealer to notify them of the move and how best to get their equipment to the new location.

 Keep Employees Updated and Informed

 A move can be difficult for employees.
 It can mean a change in how they commute and whether their commute is now longer than before the move.
 If you're moving to a smaller space, then staff need to know how offices will be assigned and what their new space will look like.
 Employees should be informed at every step in the process.
 Try keeping a moving schedule on the kitchen bulletin board or other common space so people can see how things are progressing and what is expected of them as employees.